Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 Section 781 Compliance and Broad Spectrum CBD Oil

 Section 781 of P.L.
 119-37, effective November 12, 2026, restructures the federal hemp definition around intoxicating potential.
 Broad-spectrum CBD oil, defined by its non-detect THC status across all fractions, is unaffected by this change.
-The regulatory risk that Section 781 creates applies to products containing detectable intoxicating cannabinoids, not to CBD-dominant extracts with confirmed non-detect THC.
+The regulatory risk Section 781 creates applies to products containing detectable intoxicating cannabinoids, not to CBD-dominant extracts with confirmed non-detect THC.
 For formulators building product lines with a November 2026 and beyond compliance horizon, broad-spectrum CBD oil sits cleanly on the legal side of that boundary.

 Frequently Asked Questions